 UGA Center for Continuing Education & Hotel

 1197 South Lumpkin Street, Athens, GA 30602

 Michael Altman (Mickey) has been fully involved in the Deaf community for over 8 years.
 Putting in over 7,000 volunteer hours teaching ASL, helping Deaf / Hard of Hearing / Blind, and tutoring in the community.
 Mickey is TESOL, TASLSOL certified.
 He has been teaching basic to intermediate ASL since 2014 with the UGA Continuing Education Program.
-Mickey will received his BA in teaching English and American Sign Language this year.
-This is Mickey’s first year as a Summer Academy instructor.
+Mickey received his BA in teaching English and American Sign Language.
+This is Mickey’s third year as a Summer Academy instructor.

 We recommend that all of our students bring a water bottle and small day bag to carry everyday items/supplies.

 Our staff takes great care to provide everything your child needs for their camp’s specific needs.
 Please look for the camp outline for required program supplies in your parent information e-mail sent three weeks before your camp.
 Overnight supply lists will be included.